LogoLogo

 At the moment, code.store's platform supports a simple file-system-based routing of REST API endpoints.

-REST endpoints are based on Express framework, so you can use all Express features to build your application.
-Using REST-based on Express you are able to create endpoints of different methods (such as GET, POST, PUT, DELETE, PATH…), define your route paths, handlers, work with route parameters, define your middlewares…
+REST endpoints are based on framework, so you can use all Express features to build your application.
+Using REST-based on you are able to create endpoints of different methods (such as GET, POST, PUT, DELETE, PATH…), define your route paths, handlers, work with route parameters, define your middlewares…

 code.store platform simplifies the process of creating endpoints and their handlers using flexible configuration and provides an ability to generate a couple of entities.